- Corporate Immigration

 In the agriculture sector, seasonal work demands mean that businesses are required to engage large numbers of temporary staff on short term bases.
 These peak periods can lead to numerous stresses on business, demonstrating gaps in internal processes and training.

-Hammond Taylor were approached by an intensive agriculture business after the organisation was received high profile complaints of sexual harassment by senior staff towards a seasonal staff member.
+Hammond Taylor was approached by an intensive agriculture business after the organisation was received high profile complaints of sexual harassment by senior staff towards a seasonal staff member.

 Prior to undertaking the engagement we liaised with key business stakeholders to understand the businesses process framework, organisational structure, and remit of the investigation.

-Our engagement proved highly fruitful to our client who were able to resolve the problem and identify key areas for improvement in their onboarding and training processes to limit future issues.
+Our engagement proved highly fruitful to our client who was able to resolve the problem and identify key areas for improvement in their onboarding and training processes to limit future issues.